Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Results

-Remarkably, even though the considered optimization is performed for a particular one-parameter class of wavefunctions, the result for $P_{\mathrm{BIC}}$ is not far from the weight of the photon component in the BIC [see Eq. \eqref{eq:BIC_m}], representing the absolute upper bound, that can reach 100\% for large inter-qubit distances, as in the two-photon protocol proposed in Ref.~\cite{trivedi2021optimal}.
-Such a limit value could be reached by shaping incident square-wave photon packets with length $d$ and appropriate symmetry, which are however harder to prepare than exponential profiles, naturally produced by decay in one dimension (see \cite{maffei2024directional} for a two-qubit generalization).
-It is finally worth noticing that applying the same protocol represented in Fig.~\ref{fig:scheme} with a photon wavepacket incoming in one direction only (i.e., either $\ket{\varphi_R}$ or $\ket{\varphi_L}$) provides a BIC excitation probability that always corresponds to $P_{\mathrm{BIC}}/2$.
-Thus, despite such a one-side photon protocol is evidently sub-optimal in terms of generation probability, it is still more effective that relaxation from an excited qubit state in a certain range of $\gamma\tau$, and can be useful whenever implementing the overlap of $\ket{\varphi_R}$ and $\ket{\varphi_L}$ turns out to be unfeasible.
+Remarkably, even though the considered optimization is performed for a particular wavepacket shape, $P^{*}_{\mathrm{BIC}}$ is not far from the absolute upper bound, i.e. the weight of the photon component of the BIC [Eq.~\eqref{eq:BIC_m}], that is reached when the input wavepacket $\varphi_{D}$ is shaped as a square-wave of length $d$ (see Appendix~\ref{Appendix_sec_3} for further details).
+Notice that in this case, the BIC population can reach 100\% for large inter-qubit distances, as in the two-photon protocol proposed in Ref.~\cite{trivedi2021optimal}.
+It is finally worth noting that applying the proposed protocol with a photon wavepacket incoming from one direction only (equivalently $\ket{\varphi_R}$ or $\ket{\varphi_L}$) provides a BIC excitation probability of $P_{\mathrm{BIC}}/2$.
+Thus, despite such a one-side photon protocol being evidently suboptimal in terms of generation probability, it is still more effective that relaxation from an excited qubit state in a certain range of $\gamma\tau$, and can be useful whenever implementing the overlap of $\ket{\varphi_R}$ and $\ket{\varphi_L}$ turns out to be unfeasible.